analogdevicesinc/ai8x-training/README.md

 * Streaming mode:

-  * When using data greater than 143×143 (20,480 pixels per channel in HWC mode), or 286×286 (81,920 pixels in CHW mode), and [Data Folding](#data-folding) techniques are not used, then `streaming` mode must be used.
+  * When using data greater than 20,480 pixels per channel in HWC mode (143×143 when height = width), or 81,920 pixels in CHW mode (286×286 when height = width), and [Data Folding](#data-folding) techniques are not used, then `streaming` mode must be used.
   * When using `streaming` mode, the product of any layer’s input width, input height, and input channels divided by 64 rounded up must not exceed 2^21: $width * height * ⌈\frac{channels}{64}⌉ < 2^{21}$; _width_ and _height_ must not exceed 2047.
   * Streaming is limited to 8 consecutive layers or fewer, and is limited to four FIFOs (up to 4 input channels in CHW and up to 16 channels in HWC format), see [FIFOs](#fifos).
   * Layers that use 1×1 kernels without padding are automatically replaced with equivalent layers that use 3×3 kernels with padding.